noahblakesmith/law_school_admissions_calculator/README.md

 ## About

-This app predicts the user's probability of being admitted to a law school based on the information provided.
+This app is targeted at potential law school applicants and is designed for both mobile and desktop use.
+The user inputs data about himself/herself into the app, and then the app employs a logit with two-way fixed effects (year and school) to estimate the user's probability of admission to a chosen law school.
+The model was first estimated in the file model_estimation.ipynb, after which it was saved as a pickle file.
+(You can find measures of model accuracy in that file as well; I elected not to include this information in the final product, however, because I didn't think most users would be very interested.)

-The app uses a logit model that was cross-validated using self-reported admissions data from LSD.law.
+The data used to train the model were self-reported admissions data from the website LSD.law.
+I spent considerable effort cleaning, merging, and appending data to construct the final data set, as well as conducting validity checks against aggregated official data reported by the American Bar Association.
+Moreover, I tested a variety of models using K-fold and time-series cross-validation techniques before arriving at my model.
+While much of that work falls outside the scope of the project for _this_ course, please see [this repository](https://github.com/f2pHgty8hw/gbus_401_project/blob/master/Cleaning_Script.do) if you are interested.

 ## Setup